sheygs/cipher/lessons/lesson_72.md

-Step 72
+### Lesson 72

-Now you can uncomment the last two lines and modify your function call passing 1 as the third argument.
+Now you can uncomment the last two lines and modify your function call passing `1` as the third argument.